ionic-team/capacitor-background-runner/README.md

 Interact with a watch paired with this app

-sendMessage, transferUserInfo and updateApplicationContext are raw routes to the WCSession delegate methods, but have no effects currently in a CapactiorWatch Watch application.
-They could be used if a native watch app is developed as a companion app to a Capacitor app
+sendMessage, transferUserInfo, and updateApplicationContext are raw routes to the WCSession delegate methods but have no effects currently in a CapacitorWatch Watch application.
+They could be used if a native watch app is developed as a companion app to a capacitor app.

 | Prop                           | Type                                                                     | Description                                                                                                                                                 |
 | ------------------------------ | ------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |